em-bst/graph-neural-networks/REPORT.md

 → The constrained solubility of a molecule is given by the following formula :

 $$
-y = log(p) - SAS - Cycles
+y = log(P) - SAS - Cycles
 $$

 with :

-- *log(p)* being the logarithm of the water-octanol partition coefficient.
+- *$log(P)$* being the logarithm of the water-octanol partition coefficient.
 This quantity is itself a measure of the relationship between fat solubility and water solubility of the molecule.

-- *SAS* is the Synthetic Accessibility Score, which measures how difficult a particular molecule is to synthesize.
+- *$SAS$* is the Synthetic Accessibility Score, which measures how difficult a particular molecule is to synthesize.

-- *Cycles* is the number of cyles with more than 6 atoms in the molecule.
+- *$Cycles$* is the number of cyles with more than 6 atoms in the molecule.

 The constrained solubility is usually used as an indicator of solubility of the molecule, and a measure of how drug-like a molecule is.
 Our task will be to predict this property using Graph Neural Networks.